Event-Horizon-Apps/.github/profile/README.md

-# Event Horizon 🌌
+# PhotonRing 🌌

-Event Horizon is focused on creating web applications.
+PhotonRing is focused on creating web applications.